ms/buildtogether.tech/src/design.md

-This difference implies that the software that is quickest for a novice to comprehend will almost certainly be different from the software that an expert can understand most quickly, which is why design rules like <span g="dry" i="Don't Repeat Yourself">Don't Repeat Yourself</span> should be followed by the word "however".
+This difference implies that the software that is quickest for a novice to comprehend will almost certainly be different from the software that an expert can understand most quickly, which is why design rules like [% i "Don't Repeat Yourself" %][% g dry %]Don't Repeat Yourself[% /g %][% /i %] should be followed by the word "however".
 Duplicating some code so that it's right in front of the reader may help people at one level of development, even if it makes long-term maintenance more difficult for people at another level.
 In the end, the only